Syedadeebhussain/ICP/README.md

-Assignment 1 and Assignment 2 is under ICP repository
+**Assignment 1 and Assignment 2 are under ICP repository but not under assignment folder**